 Where is the Shelter to be Installed?

-Depending on the size and design of the shelter, you may need to hire a contractor to build it for you.
-It’s easy to install a small shelter without needing extra labor.
+Depending on the size and design of the shelter, you may need to hire a contractor to build it.
+However, it’s easy to install a small shelter without needing extra labor.

 Do you need a Building License?

-Depending on where you live, you may have to write to the authorities to get authorization to put up the structure.
-Many local building regulations also require that the metal carports be certified when installed to ensure they can handle wind and snow without being compromised.
+Depending on where you live, you may have to write to the authorities for authorization to build the structure.
+Many local building regulations also require metal carports to be certified when installed to ensure they can withstand wind and snow without compromise.

-A local inspector will review the building site and building plans and inspect it once done to check if it’s up to code.
+A local inspector will review the building site and plans and inspect them once they are completed to ensure they are up to code.

 The Climate